The Supreme Court and Judicial Review

 - Even if the Supreme Court could be counted on to keep the Executive and Legislative branches from violating the Constitution, who is watching the Supreme Court and will prevent the Judicial branch from acting unconstitutionally?
 Unless you believe that the Supreme Court is infallible (and, demonstrably, it is not), then allowing the Supreme Court to be the sole arbiter of Constitutionality issues is obviously flawed.

-"At the establishment of our constitutions, the judiciary bodies were supposed to be the most helpless and harmless members of the government.
+"At the establishment of our constitution, the judiciary bodies were supposed to be the most helpless and harmless members of the government.
 Experience, however, soon showed in what way they were to become the most dangerous; that the insufficiency of the means provided for their removal gave them a freehold and irresponsibility in office; that their decisions, seeming to concern individual suitors only, pass silent and unheeded by the public at large; that these decisions, nevertheless, become law by precedent, sapping, by little and little, the foundations of the constitution, and working its change by construction, before any one has perceived that that invisible and helpless worm has been busily employed in consuming its substance.
 In truth, man is not made to be trusted for life, if secured against all liability to account."

 It is the Constitution, not the Supreme Court, which is the Supreme Law of the Land.
 Even the Supreme Court should be accountable for overstepping Constitutional limits on federal power.